Microsoft PowerPoint: Part of Microsoft Office (since 1993)

 PowerPoint had been included in Microsoft Office from the beginning.
 PowerPoint 2.0 for Macintosh was part of the first Office bundle for Macintosh which was offered in mid-1989.
 When PowerPoint 2.0 for Windows appeared, a year later, it was part of a similar Office bundle for Windows, which was offered in late 1990.
 Both of these were bundling promotions, in which the independent applications were packaged together and offered for a lower total price.

-PowerPoint 3.0 (1992) was again separately specified and developed, and was prominently advertised and sold separately from Office.
+PowerPoint 3.0 (1992) was again separately specified and developed, and was advertised and sold separately from Office.
 It was, as before, included in Microsoft Office 3.0, both for Windows and the corresponding version for Macintosh.

 A plan to integrate the applications themselves more tightly had been indicated as early as February 1991, toward the end of PowerPoint 3.0 development, in an internal memo by Bill Gates:

 The move from bundling separate products to integrated development began with PowerPoint 4.0, developed in 1993–1994 under new management from Redmond.
 The PowerPoint group in Silicon Valley was reorganized from the independent "Graphics Business Unit" (GBU) to become the "Graphics Product Unit" (GPU) for Office, and PowerPoint 4.0 changed to adopt a converged user interface and other components shared with the other apps in Office.